 Attractions That Never Need FastPass+ In Our Hollywood Studios Touring Plans

 Including Rock 'n' Roller Coaster, most of the Studios' attractions never require FastPass+ in our touring plans.
 Why?
-Most of them are shows, and the touring plan software does a good job of getting you to the show at least 15 minutes in advance (usually earlier for Fantasmic!).
+Most of them are shows, and the touring plan software does a good job of getting you to the show at least 15 minutes in advance.
 When your touring plan gets you to a show 15 minutes in advance, you'll almost always be able to get in to see that performance.
 And the worst case in most scenarios is that you'll only have to wait until the next show.
-Also, because you can get a FastPass+ reservation for either Fantasmic! or Toy Story Mania, you'll almost always end up waiting less in line if you use the FastPass+ for Toy Story Mania.

 The Best Times for FastPass+ Reservations at Disney's Hollywood Studios

 Now that you know which attractions most need FastPass+, the next question is when you should make your FastPass+ reservations.
-Here’s a chart showing the times our Hollywood Studios touring plans use FastPass+ to avoid long lines (yellow=morning times, orange=afternoon):
+Here’s a chart showing the times our Hollywood Studios touring plans use FastPass+ to avoid long lines (yellow=morning times, orange=afternoon, green=day-of Fastpass):

 Our touring plan software recommends Toy Story Mania before 11 AM on average.
 Doing that removes one bottleneck from your early morning schedule, and allows you to ride more headliner attractions while lines are still short.
 After you're done with the headliners, Star Tours makes an excellent late morning FastPass+ choice for teens and adults.
 If you've got small children who meet Star Tours' 40" height requirement and you're taking a mid-day break (as our touring plans suggest), then a late afternoon FastPass+ reservation at Star Tours will also help keep your waits low.